 Carrie Underwood's Home Hit by Tornado Storm in Nashville

-There are 1 comment on the News Max story from 10 hrs ago, titled Carrie Underwood's Home Hit by Tornado Storm in Nashville.
+There are 4 comments on the News Max story from Yesterday, titled Carrie Underwood's Home Hit by Tornado Storm in Nashville.
 In it, News Max reports that:

 Carrie Underwood's home was damaged during the tornado-bearing storm that tore through the Nashville area on Wednesday morning.
 She's okay, but chimney-less.